Tri-City Animal Shelter Program

 Potentially Dangerous and Dangerous Dog Permits

-There are special permitting requirements for animals determined to be dangerous or potentially dangerous based on their breed as defined by the Kennewick Municipal Code.
-This definition includes Pit Bulls or any Pit Bull mix among the breed specific dogs.
-Animals may also be declared dangerous or potentially dangerous based on their behavior and as determined by the animal control authority.
+There are special permitting requirements for animals determined to be dangerous or potentially dangerous.
+Animals may be declared dangerous or potentially dangerous based on their behavior and as determined by the animal control authority.
 Permits for these dangerous or potentially dangerous animals must be acquired through the Tri-City Animal Shelter.
 Permit requirements can also be found in Chapter 8.02 of the Kennewick Municipal Code.